 - If the service providers fail to comply with the takedown notice, then they shall face secondary liability for assisting with respect to the copyright infringement.

-- If the copyright owner has not registered their copyright with the US Copyright Office, they can also use the DMCA procedure.
+- If the copyright owner has not registered their copyright with the US Copyright Office, they can also use the Digital Millenium Copyright Act(DMCA) procedure.
 However, it must not be used for any other purposes apart from the claim of copyright infringement.

 2: Counter notice and putback: After the notice is sent to a service provider, the service provider notifies the user, subscriber, or any other person who is infringing the copyright.